davidwrossiter/davidwrossiter/README.md

 [![An image of @davidwrossiter's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/davidwrossiter)](https://holopin.io/@davidwrossiter)

-## hey, i'm david! 👋
+## Hey, I'm david! 👋

-i'm currently building an awesome company with awesome people.
+I'm currently building an awesome company with awesome people.